corrode/corrode.github.io/content/blog/ugly/index.md

 ## A Painful First Attempt

 A Rust learner will sit down and attempt to parse the above file.
-They might come with a solution like the one below, which is not too far from what I've seen recently.
+They might come up with a solution like the one below, which is not too far from what I've seen recently.

 ```rust
 use std::collections::HashMap;